 As family dynamics have changed over the past few decades, we see more and more cases in which people who AREN’T a child’s biological parents are seeking custody.
 In the state of Georgia, grandparents do have the right to seek visitation or even primary physical custody of their minor grandchildren – under a specific set of circumstances.

-You can establish custody and visitation rights to your grandchild under the Equitable Caregiver Statute if you can prove it is in the best interest of the child and will not interfere with the relationship between the child and parent.
+You can establish child custody and visitation rights to your grandchild under the Equitable Caregiver Statute if you can prove it is in the best interest of the child and will not interfere with the relationship between the child and parent.
 Children need stability and love to grow up happy and healthy, and you should be able to prove that the child is doing their best when they have a relationship with you.

 In order to establish an equitable caregiver relationship with a child, you need to be able to demonstrate five things under Georgia law: